MBCProject/mbc-markdown/yfaq/README.md

 After noting clear overlap between EMA and ATT&CK, we initially decided that EMA would only capture malware behaviors *not* captured by ATT&CK (primarily anti-analysis behaviors).
 However, ATT&CK defines many techniques not applicable to malware, so to provide a well-defined, single collection of *malware* behaviors, MBC was created.
 MBC differs from EMA in that MBC was created in ATT&CK's image with the hope that by following ATT&CK's philosophy and methodology, MBC would be more useful and readily adopted (see previous question).

-### How were MBC Behaviors identified? ###
+### How were MBC behaviors identified? ###

-Many MBC Behaviors stemmed from the MAEC and EMA work, with the collection evolving to mesh with ATT&CK Tactics and Techniques.
-We also identified MBC Behaviors by studying publicly available analyses, reports, and output of automated analysis engines (some of which map behavior indicators to ATT&CK).
-Such resources enabled identification of malware-related ATT&CK Techniques, as well as definition of new Behaviors for results that could not be mapped to ATT&CK.
-Also, EMA Behaviors for which a real-world example could not be found are captured as proof-of-concept in the [Theoretical Behavior List](https://github.com/MBCProject/mbc-markdown/tree/master/theoretical-behaviors).
+Many MBC behaviors stemmed from the MAEC and EMA work, with the collection evolving to mesh with ATT&CK Tactics and Techniques.
+We also identified MBC behaviors by studying publicly available analyses, reports, and output of automated analysis engines (some of which map behavior indicators to ATT&CK).
+Such resources enabled identification of malware-related ATT&CK Techniques, as well as definition of new behaviors for results that could not be mapped to ATT&CK.
+Also, EMA behaviors for which a real-world example could not be found are captured as proof-of-concept in the [Theoretical Behavior List](https://github.com/MBCProject/mbc-markdown/tree/master/theoretical-behaviors).

 ## <a name="content"></a>MBC Content ##